 How to Conduct the Interview

-Whenever possible conduct interviews in person.
+Whenever possible conduct interviews in person or over video.
 Phone interviews are fine, but there really is no replacement for face-to-face contact that allows you to read non-verbal cues like facial expressions and body language.
 Meeting in the client’s environment also sends a signal that you value her time.

 Whether you’ll be meeting in person or by phone, it is a good idea to have a second person present to handle the note taking.
 It’s difficult to focus on the client and the conversation when you are also trying to keep an accurate record.

 In-House or Outsource